Audit Bureau of Circulations (UK): Reporting Standards Group

 ABC has Reporting Standards Groups (RSGs) responsible for setting reporting standards for media products across each of the following sectors: national, regional, consumer, business, bulk distribution and Republic of Ireland.

 RSGs include representatives from media owners, media buyers and trade associations and typically meet three times a year.
 Changes to the Reporting Standards are generally agreed by consensus.

 Chairman

-Derek Morris was announced as ABC UK's new chairman in October 2016 and took up the position in December of that year.
+Andrew Hirsch became chair of the Organization in August 2025.
+He replaced Derek Morris who was announced as ABC UK's new chairman in October 2016 and took up the position in December of that year.
 He replaced Sally Cartwright who had chaired the board since 2010.

 Chief Executive

 Simon Redlich has been the permanent CEO of ABC UK since 25 November 2016.
 He was previously announced as the interim CEO in January 2016, replacing Jerry Wright who stepped down from the role after more than seven years.